thegamebambino/Cloud-Cybersecurity-Homelab/README.md

 <h2>Launch the Terraform Utility</h2>
-   - Navigate to the homelab directory.
+   - Navigate to the homelab directory and clone the required terraform files:

 ```bash
 terraform init